-[109] Variance.
-A variance is a modification of the strict terms of the Zoning Regulations with regard to the development.
-This does not include a variance as to a use of land within a specified zone, but does concern performance standards.
+Use, permissible.
+A use which is allowed or potentially allowed in one or more districts, either as a permitted, conditional, limited or accessory use.

+Utilities Uses.
+The Utilities Uses category includes both major utilities, which are infrastructure services that provide regional or City-wide service, and minor utilities, which are infrastructure services that need to be placed in or near where the service is provided.
+Large-scale solar energy collection systems that constitute a principal use of a lot are included as a special type of major utility use.
+Services may be publicly or privately provided and may include on-site personnel.
+Accessory uses may include offices, monitoring, or storage areas.
+Communication Uses in this category include television and radio stations; wireless communication facilities; and related uses.

+Veterinary Hospital or Clinic.
+A facility used for the care, diagnosis, and treatment of sick, ailing, infirm, or injured animals and preventive care for healthy animals.
+The use is limited to dogs, cats, and other comparable household animals.
+Accessory uses may include animal grooming services, short-term boarding (including overnight) that is incidental to medical care or treatment, and limited retail sales of pet-related merchandise.

+Vehicle Sales, Rental, Service, Repair, and Parking Uses.
+The Vehicle Sales, Rental, Service, Repair and Parking Uses category includes use types involving the direct sales and servicing of motor vehicles, including automobiles, trucks, motorcycles, and recreational vehicles, as well as trailers — whether for personal transport, commerce, or recreation.
+Accessory uses may include offices, sales of parts, maintenance facilities, and vehicle storage.

+Waste-Related Uses.
+The waste-related uses category includes any uses involving the collection, storage, transfer, treatment, sale, recovery, recycling or disposal of waste materials.
+This category includes landfills.

+Water Park.
+An outdoor facility primarily dedicated to water-related recreational activities, including water slides, wave pools, swimming pools, and wading pools.

-[109.1] Wine.
-Any alcoholic beverage containing not more than twenty-one (21) percent alcohol by volume made from fruits, berries, or grapes either by natural fermentation or by natural fermentation with brandy added.
+Wine.
+Any alcoholic beverage containing not more than twenty-four (24) percent alcohol by volume made from fruits, berries, or grapes either by natural fermentation or by natural fermentation with brandy added.
 The term includes, but is not limited to, all sparkling wines, champagnes, combinations of such beverages, vermouths, special natural wines, rectified wines, and like products.
 The term does not include cooking wine mixed with salt or other ingredients so as to render it unfit for human consumption as a beverage.
 A liquid shall first be deemed to be a wine at that point in the manufacturing process when it conforms to the definition of wine contained in this section.
 (Added September 24, 2012, ZA13-004)

-[109.2] Wine, fortified.
-Any alcoholic beverage containing more than twenty-one (21) percent alcohol by volume made from fruits, berries, or grapes either by natural fermentation or by natural fermentation with brandy added.
+Wine, fortified.
+Any alcoholic beverage containing more than twenty-four (24) percent alcohol by volume made from fruits, berries, or grapes either by natural fermentation or by natural fermentation with brandy added.
 The term includes, but is not limited to, brandy.
 (Added September 24, 2012, ZA13-004)

-[109.3] Wine shop.
-Establishment engaged in the sale of as defined in Section 109.1, for off premise consumption.
+Wine shop.
+Establishment engaged primarily in the sale of wine, for off premise consumption.
 (Added September 24, 2012, ZA13-004)